 - Make sure all other windows are shut. - Turn the fan on your heating or cooling system to its highest speed with the recirculation mode off.
 That will force outside air into your vehicle.
-See Climate Control System on page 194.
+See Climate Control System in the index.